SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 # Conclusion

-I decided to write the conclusion fist so there is no misunderstandings on what this ministry is teaching.
+I decided to write the conclusion first so there is no misunderstandings on what this ministry is teaching.
 We believe that salvation is **by Grace alone, through faith alone, in Christ alone**.
 Our stance is that of the **regeneration precedes faith** Lordship Salvation position.

 This comes from the latin phrases known as the *five solas* which represent the core positions of the Protestant Reformation in the 16th century.